Boston Tech Week 2026: The Founder & Operator Field Guide to Maximum ROI

 Before each meeting, define the one question that matters:

-• "What would a partnership actually look like in 90 days?"
+- "What would a partnership actually look like in 90 days?"

-• "What do you need to see from me to move forward?"
+- "What do you move forward?"

-• "Who else should I be talking to this week?"
+- "Who else should I be talking to this week?"

 Then move the real conversations into a private space when they get serious.